 A survey of numerous significant emergent cultural and geographic economies that will undergird the production and distribution of music and related goods and services over the next decade.
 The course lays out several major theoretical, technological, and sociological threads linking popular music and networked communications systems and media, with an emphasis on key international and diasporic markets.

 Through a mix of cultural and political-economic theory and examinations of real-world events, trends, enterprises, fans, and artists, the course will develop students’ critical and analytical skills for evaluating which of the emerging models and markets for music will prosper, where, and why.
 Topics covered include Cultural Hybridity and Globalization theory; Network Information Economies, digitization and datafication; the roles of platforms and algorithms; interactive media, games and live streaming; Music Cities and cultural governance; and examinations of contemporary music markets in Asia, Latin America, and Africa, with a focus on Brazil, China, South Korea, India, and Nigeria.

 Remote Learning Format

-January 4-15, 2021, M/T/R/F, meeting times TBD; synchronous mix of lectures, in-class discussions, and zoom breakout room discussions.
+Instruction will include a synchronous mix of lectures, in-class discussions, and zoom breakout room discussions on the following dates and times:

 - NYU graduate students